Elaine Wynn: The arts

 Wynn was appointed to the board of trustees of the Kennedy Center for the Performing Arts by President Barack Obama in 2011.

 She was the co-chair of the Los Angeles County Museum of Art.
-In 2016, she provided a $50 million donation for the museum’s $650 million expansion.
+In 2016, she provided a $50 million donation for the museum's $650 million expansion.
 She also helped fund the installation of Michael Heizer's Levitated Mass on the museum's campus.

 In 2024, Wynn and the mayor of Las Vegas, Carolyn Goodman, announced plans for the Las Vegas Museum of Art, which has a projected opening date of 2028.
 The planned museum will operate as a partnership with the Los Angeles County Museum of Art, which will allow it to share its collections and programming; the partnership was to be co-chaired by Wynn.

 Personal life and death

 Wynn married businessman Steve Wynn in 1963.
 They divorced in 1986, remarried in 1991 and divorced again in 2010.
 Wynn resided in the couple's mansion inside Southern Highlands Golf Club.

 They had two daughters, Kevyn and Gillian.
 Kevyn was kidnapped in 1993 and Wynn paid $1.45 million in ransom for her return.
 The kidnappers were apprehended when one attempted to buy a Ferrari in Newport Beach, California, with cash.
 Kevyn was found unharmed several hours later.

 Wynn was an avid art collector.
 In 2013, she acquired Francis Bacon's Three Studies of Lucian Freud for $142.4 million and loaned it to the Portland Art Museum.
 Her bid was the highest price ever paid at auction for a work of art at the time.

-Wynn died at home in Los Angeles from heart failure, on April 14, 2025, at the age of 82.
+Wynn died at her home in Los Angeles from heart failure, on April 14, 2025, at the age of 82.